NCAR/micm/docs/source/getting_started.rst

 A simple driver for MICM is built with the library and can be used to solve a chemical system for given initial conditions over one time step.

-Just pass the driver the path to the folder containing a valid JSON mechanism configuration and the path to a CSV file holding the initial conditions.
+Just pass the driver the path to the folder containing a valid YAMl mechanism configuration and the path to a CSV file holding the initial conditions.